-It is possible to max all Persona 5 Royal confidants without a New-Game run.
+Is it possible to max all Persona 5 Royal confidants without a New-Game run?
+Yes, it is!

 (All Screenshots Belong to Atlus)

 Back in 2017, I felt the hardest challenge of Persona 5 “Vanilla” was completing all confidant ranks.
 I ended up with less than half done with my first complete.